jrdevgit/REDCap-Capture-Save-Time/README.md

 * It is recommended to add make the field READONLY and/or HIDDEN to prevent respondents from interfering with the field.

-* If you wish to capture the time **when a particular survey page has been saved**, don't forget to put the field on the page that you would like to capture the time for.
+* If you wish to capture the time **when a particular survey page has been saved**, tick the options with labels '(Only for the page that the field is on)'.
+Don't forget to put the field on the page that you would like to capture the time for.

 * Don't forget to add the time validation for the text field you wish to capture the time.